MALT: Improving Reasoning with Multi-Agent LLM Training

-Let $\Theta_G, \Theta_V, \Theta_R$ denote the parameter sets for the generator, verifier, and refinement model, respectively.
-The multi-agent system can then be expressed as: {

-} This multi-agent set up is reminiscent of how LLMs are used in production, where they receive initial prompts containing questions, feedback, and are then asked to refine answers \cite{wang2024understandinguserexperiencelarge}.
-The verifier is specifically designed to identify faulty reasoning that may lead to incorrect answers, while the refinement model integrates this feedback to produce an improved final prediction.

-Our empirical results demonstrate that this multi-agent inference setting enhances performance compared to single-model approaches.
-The key insight, however, relies on leveraging this multi-agent inference setting for large amounts of synthetic data generation which scales exponentially with respect to a sampling branching factor.
-Below, we discuss our data generation and multi-agent training algorithms.
+This setup is reminiscent of how LLMs are used in production, where they receive initial prompts containing questions, feedback, and are then asked to refine answers \citep{wang2024understandinguserexperiencelarge}.We demonstrate in Section \ref{experiments} that this inference setting enhances performance compared to single-model approaches.
+The key insight, however, relies on leveraging this multi-agent inference setting to generate synthetic data that scales exponentially with respect to a branching factor.
+Below, we discuss out data generation and post-training setup.\looseness=-1